Jane Fonda Explains Her Instantly Iconic Megyn Kelly Death Glare

 The Oscar winner spun awkward daytime TV into internet gold on Wednesday when Kelly asked about her plastic surgery history during a segment with co-star Robert Redford about their new movie “Our Souls At Night.”

-Fonda was having absolutely none of it and pivoted away from the question harden than audiences do when they see “Megyn Kelly Today” on TV.
+Fonda was having absolutely none of it and pivoted away from the question harder than audiences do when they see “Megyn Kelly Today” on TV.

 “We really want to talk about that now?”
 Fonda replied to Kelly’s poorly-timed line of questioning.